IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

     - zopen
 ---

 As a developer in the [zopen community](https://zopen.community/) (a z/OS Open Source Community), I've lost what feels like countless hours waiting for builds to finish.
-The build-time bottleneck becomes especially painful in an automated CI/CD pipeline, where I'm waiting on a critical fix to be built, verified, and deployed.
-I personally don't enjoy waiting around, nor do our users, so this drove me to find a better way, and my search led me to `ccache`, a tool that caches compiler output to speed up rebuilds.
-The caching approach had me intrigued, so I decided to [port ccache](https://github.com/zopencommunity/ccacheport) to z/OS and integrate it into the zopen community to see if it can help!
+The build-time bottleneck is especially painful in an automated CI/CD pipeline, where I'm waiting on a critical fix to be built, verified, and deployed.
+I personally don't enjoy waiting, and neither do our users.
+This drove me to find a better way, and my search led me to `ccache`, a tool that caches compiler output to speed up rebuilds.
+The caching approach intrigued me, so I decided to [port ccache](https://github.com/zopencommunity/ccacheport) to z/OS and integrate it into the zopen community to see if it could help.

 In this blog, we’ll cover the basics of ccache, how to get it running on z/OS, how to use it effectively, and most importantly, how it can **cut your build times by up to 95%**!

 ### What is `ccache` and Why Should I Care?

 `ccache` is a compiler cache.
-Its function is to speed up recompilation by caching the results of previous compilations.
-When rebuilding software, `ccache` can provide these cached outputs instead of re-running the compiler.
-This should result in a much faster build turnaround-time.
+It speeds up recompilation by caching the results of previous compilations.
+When rebuilding software, `ccache` provides these cached outputs instead of re-running the compiler.
+This results in a much faster build turnaround-time.

 ### How `ccache` Works

 The beauty of `ccache` is its simplicity.
-It acts as a "wrapper" that intercepts calls to your real compiler (in my case, **IBM Open XL C/C++'s clang compiler**).
-It then quickly determines if it has a valid, cached result (usually a compiled object) from a previous identical compilation.
+It acts as a 'wrapper' that intercepts calls to your real compiler (in my case, the **IBM Open XL C/C++ clang compiler**).
+It then quickly determines whether it has a valid, cached result (usually a compiled object) from a previous identical compilation.

 **The Process**

 1.  **Analysis and Hashing:** When your build process calls `ccache`, it analyzes the command and runs the C/C++ preprocessor on your source file.
 This is a key step because `ccache` hashes the preprocessed output, meaning **it's fully aware of header file changes**.
-2.  **"Cache Hit":** If `ccache` finds a previously stored object file that matches this exact hash, it then copies the cached result into the right place.
+2.  **"Cache Hit":** If `ccache` finds a previously stored object file that matches this exact hash, it copies the cached result to the correct location.
 This is the fast path.
 3.  **"Cache Miss":** If no match is found, `ccache` calls the real compiler to do the work.
-Upon success, it saves the new object file into its on-disk cache, ready for next time.
+Upon success, it saves the new object file to its on-disk cache, ready for the next time.

 For more in-depth details, visit the official `ccache` website: **[https://ccache.dev](https://ccache.dev)**